jamie-syon/dell-xps-9510/README.md

 Now under two minutes which is still slow, so changed "Fast boot" from "Thourough" to "Auto" which made things worse, so reverted back.

 Will stick with ~2 minutes, once booted and logged in it runs lovely.

+After a couple of reboots over a span of a week, log in time is now much better.